Your weekly food waste recycling service

 - Animal waste/faeces.

-- Cardboard and paper (please note: a small amount of paper can be used to line your caddy).
+- Cardboard and paper (please note: you can use a small amount of paper to line your caddy).